jenkinsci/42crunch-security-audit-plugin/README.md

 ## Discover APIs

-By default, the plugin locates all OpenAPI files in your project and submits them for static security testing.
+By default, the task locates all OpenAPI files in your project and submits them for static security testing.
 You can include or exclude specific paths from the discovery phase can omit the discovery phase completely by adding a task configuration file `42c-conf.yaml` in the root of your repository and specifying rules for the discovery phase.
 For more details, see the [documentation](https://docs.42crunch.com/latest/content/tasks/integrate_jenkins.htm).

-## Create per-branch reports

-During the discovery phase, the plugin automatically creates an API collection in 42Crunch Platform and uploads the audited APIs and reports in there.
-The default collection name is `Jenkins`, but you can change this in the job settings.
+All discovered APIs are uploaded to an API collection in 42Crunch Platform.
+This collection is created at the first run of the task, and is tied to the repository name and branch name it was created from.
+During the subsequent task runs, the APIs in the collection are kept in sync with the changes in your repository.

+The task uses the parameters `repositoryName` and `branchName` to access infromation about respository name and branch name.
+Depending on your Jenkins configuration these must be changed to allow task to access repository name and branch name.

+By default `repositoryName` uses `${GIT_URL}` environment variable and `branchName` uses `${GIT_LOCAL_BRANCH}`.
+If you are using "Multibranch Pipeline" and Jenkinsfile you have to explicitly pass these parameters setting `repositoryName` to `${env.GIT_URL}` and `branchName` to `${env.BRANCH_NAME}`.

 ## Fine-tune the build task